bbzaffari/Cooling-Link-Controller/README.md

 ---

-#In the future, I plan to provide a more detailed explanation of this project, including deeper insights into its architecture, implementation challenges, and potential applications.
+#In the near future, I plan to provide a more detailed explanation of this project, including deeper insights into its architecture, implementation challenges, and potential applications.